Roach0/its-politics/docs/The Court/The Court/Board/Cards/Card Types/Official/Assets, Pools, Alignments.md

 #### Alignment
 - Alignment is used in the scoring process to match with cards played on them.
-- Alignments really represent what type of resource will be spawned when 'this' card is played.
+- Alignments really represents what asset(s) will be spawned on an official when 'this' card is played.
 A card with the alignment of Wealth, will spawn a wealth asset.